Meet your health team

 This is why I feel so lucky to be able to help people overcome their injuries, get back to their best and promote overall wellbeing through the use of Physiotherapy and Pilates.

 Since graduating from Latrobe University in 2015 with a Bachelor of Health Sciences and Master of Physiotherapy Practise I have worked across a range of different areas including treating acute orthopaedic and post surgical patients in hospital, providing rehabilitation services as well as seeing a wide range of musculoskeletal and sporting injuries in private practice.
+I am level 1 certified in the MAT assessment tool which is an excellent way of collecting objective data and using current evidence to maximise your results.

 I am very passionate about using Clinical Pilates to help my patients to move better, become stronger and achieve their goals.
 I think Pilates is such a powerful tool and love that it can be tailored to suit any injury, fitness level and person across all life stages.